mbeader/LMUSessionTracker/README.md

 	* Entry list similarity checking is currently very lenient and may result in strange behavior when a client leaves and rejoins an online practice session
 	* Sector bests of a lap in which a driver swap occurred may not be attributed to the driver the actually set them
 	* Online practice sessions (not part of a full event) slots are decoupled from the entry list
+	* Tires display as unknown for practice/qualifying sessions (no strategy data available)
+	* Offline race sessions always display tires as unknown

 ## Building from source